PackeTsar/meraki-cli/README.md

 - View the 'API Access' section near the bottom of the page
 - Click on the '**Generate new API key**' button and copy down your new API key before saving.
 It will be a long hexadecimal string.

 > Note: The API key seen in the examples above is a public one Meraki provides for testing against their sandbox networks.
 Feel free to use it for testing things out, but sometimes it gets overused and is throttled by Meraki.
+Meraki also may change it in the future, so use your own if you can.
 All the output examples shown below use that key.

 ## A Few Starting Commands